 Use a broader audit when:

-That is when full-site audit becomes the more useful move.
+That is when a full-site audit becomes the more useful move.

-If you want to move from theory into an actual side-by-side review, start with compare websites.
-If you need the shared framework behind the scoring, use website audit categories.
-If the leak looks broader than one battle, move into full-site audit.
+To move from theory into an actual side-by-side review, start with compare websites.
+To get the shared framework behind the scoring, use our website audit categories.
+And if the problem looks bigger than one page-versus-page battle, move into a full-site audit.

 Common questions